dyeon2570/opensw/README.md

 - ### Emotion Recognition: Predicts the emotion of the detected face using a Hugging Face sentiment analysis pipeline.
 - ### Interactive Interface: Displays the live video feed with bounding boxes and emotion labels for detected faces.<br>
 ---
+## Example Output
+When the program runs, you'll see:
+* Bounding boxes around detected faces.
+* Emotion labels such as "Happy" or "Sad" overlayed near the detected faces.
+---
 ## Code Overview
 1. Dependencies:
 * opencv-python: Captures video and displays the output.